a-dhagat/Animesh/_posts/2020-02-19-img-segmentation.md

 Semantic Segmentation and Pixel Labelling

-*Semantics* is a sysnonym for meaning, and *segmentation* is division of a whole into parts.
+*Semantics* stands for meaning, and *segmentation* is the division of a whole into parts.
 Clustering pixels into meaningful groups is semantic segmentation.
 Applied to Computer Vision, it can be related to by both - images (2D) and point clouds (3D).
 In an image, there could be many object classes (like car, bike, person, dog, so on).
 When we cluster a group of pixels and label them all as a particular class, the image is said to have been segmented on the basis of semantics set up as the object classes.
 Pixels are categorized on the basis of their contents [RGB values].
 ![Figure 1: Semantic Segmentation on an image of cows](../images/semantic_seg_fig1.jpg "Figure 1: Semantic Segmentation on an image of cows")
 - Label each pixel with what category it is..[look at cow image]